Music history of the United States: 2020s

-Ever since Fearless, Taylor Swift's popular grew to where, in 2023, GQ referred to her as "probably the most famous person in the world".
+Ever since Fearless, Taylor Swift's popularity grew to where, in 2023, GQ referred to her as "probably the most famous person in the world".
 Her worldwide Eras Tour, which began that year, was so successful it gave a noticeable boost to the U.S. economy.
 In 2024, when Swift won the Grammy Award for Album of the Year for Midnights (2022), she became the first person to win in that category four times.

 In the 2020s, the popularity of TikTok, a video-based social media platform, widely affected the U.S. music industry.
 Licensed songs can be added to any video before posting, leading to relatively unknown songs going viral.
 The industry has promoted through the platform, though they have a difficult relationship: some musicians claim they are not properly compensated for TikTok streams; some artists signed to labels dislike being obligated to make TikTok videos; and songs with AI-generated vocals of living artists have gone viral there.
-In 2024, Universal Music Group (UMG) removed their song library from the platform amidst a business dispute.
-The two agreed to reinstate the library, as it was speculated the takedown was not sustainable for either party.
-TikTok's streaming app TikTok Music, similar to Spotify, was unsuccessful.